farsider350/autradex-js/README.md

-# graviex-js
+# autradex-js
-A libary for graviex API written in JS
+A libary for autradex API written in JS
-# graviex-js
+# autradex-js

-A libary for graviex API written in JS
+A libary for autradex API written in JS

-Here is a full implimentation of the graviex exchange API in a nodejs NPM package.
+Here is a full implimentation of the autradex exchange API in a nodejs NPM package.

 > accessKey secretKey listMarkets allMarketsTicker ticker account